-Distance Education Course - A course in which a majority (more than 50 percent) of the instruction occurs when the student(s) and instructor(s) are not in the same place.
+Distance Education Course - A course in which a majority (more than 51 percent) of the instruction occurs when the student(s) and instructor(s) are not in the same place.
 Two categories of distance education courses are defined as:

-Fully Distance Education Course - A course which may have mandatory face-to-face sessions totaling no more than 15 percent of the instructional time.
-Examples of face-to-face sessions include orientation, laboratory, exam review, or an in-person test.
+Fully Distance Education Course - 100 percent of the course is taught online.
+Requirements for on-campus orientation, testing, etc. do not exclude a course from this category.
+Examples of face-to-face requirements include orientation, laboratory, exam review, or an in-person test.
 Instead of attending traditional face-to-face classes on site, students access course content through the internet.
 While course content may be obtained online, proctored testing may be required for online courses.
 Some courses require students to purchase and install software on their computers.

-Hybrid/Blended Course - A course in which a majority (more than 50 percent but less than 85 percent), of the planned instruction occurs when the students and instructor(s) are not in the same place.
+Hybrid/Blended Course - A course in which a majority (more than 50 percent but less than 100 percent), of the planned instruction occurs when the students and instructor(s) are not in the same place.
 These courses require students to attend synchronous class sessions at the appropriate instructional location.
 While much of the course content is presented online, proctored testing may be required for hybrid courses.
 Some courses require students to purchase and install software on their computers.
 Some courses may use Microsoft Teams for virtual class meetings.